SanchezMax/vanilla-js-boilerplate/README.md

 # Telegram Mini App - Weather Forecast
 This is a basic and straightforward Telegram Mini App(TMA) implemented using plain JavaScript, HTML, and CSS.
 This project is based on [this template](https://github.com/twa-dev/vanilla-js-boilerplate).
 It aims to provide a minimalistic example of how to create a simple TMA and launch it within Telegram without relying on complex build tools or bleeding-edge libraries.
 Also, this project uses API for searching cities and getting weather information.
+Server side of this project is [here](https://github.com/SanchezMax/weather-tma-backend.git).

 - You can launch app with a bot menu button: https://t.me/justANiceTgBot
 - Deployment URL: https://sanchezmax.github.io/weather-tma/